ewjax/dlvax/README.md

 In this case, we define the symptoms of a death loop in the following manner:
   - D deaths (default 4), in
   - T seconds (default 120),
-  - with no player activity (meleeing, casting, or communicating) in the interim.
+  - with no player activity (melee-ing, casting, or communicating) in the interim.

 The values for D and T are configurable in the DeathLoopVaccine.ini file.